OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 - (+1 year) Remove deprecated functionality

 :::div{.warning}
-Deprecations are subject to change in detail or timeframe.
+Deprecations are subject to change in detail or time frame.
 If you need help assessing the impact of deprecation of a feature on your particular Octopus Server configuration, please contact our [support team](https://octopus.com/support).
 :::

 ## Deprecations coming in 2024.1